-- funding portals operated by persons relying on the start-up registration exemption - funding portals operated by registered investment dealers or exempt market dealers
+- funding portals operated by persons relying on the start-up registration exemption (these types of funding portals cannot operate in Alberta) - funding portals operated by registered investment dealers or exempt market dealers

 There is a third type of funding portal available in some other Canadian jurisdictions: a restricted dealer funding portal operated under the conditions set out in MI 45-108.
 This type of funding portal is not allowed to operate in BC.